Neurologically related balance and/or mobility deficits affecting:

-Once the physical therapy assessment is complete, your therapist will give you possible explanations for your pattern of dizziness.
+Once the assessment is complete, your therapist will give you possible explanations for your pattern of dizziness.
 Therapists will propose a specific plan of physical therapy exercises and activities.
 You will be provided with education regarding how to manage your dizziness and unsteadiness while you are getting better.
-A typical vestibular program may be scheduled for twice a week for several weeks, and then decreased to once a week when you are performing your home exercises/activities accurately and regularly.
-The duration of the vestibular program would typically be from 4-10 weeks, with the goal of returning you to your prior level of function before you became dizzy.
+Participating in a home exercise program, specifically prescribed and guided by your therapist, is an important component of your recovery process.

 Maintaining balance and mobility is essential to living safely and with the greatest level of independence.
 In addition to making it possible to perform basic activities of daily living, such as rising from a chair or climbing a flight of stairs, good balance forms the foundation on which a healthy and active lifestyle is built.
 Impairments in any of the multiple systems that contribute to balance not only limit the extent and type of physical activities we can enjoy but may also result in falls, leading to further restrictions in activity and profound psychological consequences.
 The strong association between impaired balance and mobility suggests the need for activity-based programs that specifically and systematically focus on improving the multiple dimensions of the balance system, particularly among older adults.

 Physical Therapists at the Johnson & Hayes Dizziness and Balance Program begin by taking a careful history of factors which may be affecting your balance and by asking you to describe what goals you want to achieve for yourself.
 Therapists then assess you for specific physical impairments that are affecting your balance.
 Therapists will also help you identify areas in and around your home that contribute to heightened fall risk.